Skip to content

 GAMSAT sample essays, marked by our AI examiner

 Studying strong models is one of the fastest ways to improve at Section 2.
-So here are two responses to the same prompt — and rather than mark them ourselves, we ran each one through the same AI examiner that grades your essays.
+So here are three responses to the same prompt — one per band — and rather than mark them ourselves, we ran each one through the same AI examiner that grades your essays.
 Every score, rubric breakdown and highlighted note below is its real output.

 The prompt · Responsibility to the future